SIGNL: A Label-Efficient Audio Deepfake Detection System via Spectral-Temporal Graph Non-Contrastive Learning: Experiments

 \section{Experiments}

-In this section, we evaluate SIGNL through experiments designed to answer the following research questions: \begin{itemize} \item \textbf{RQ1}: Can SIGNL outperform existing baselines in both \textit{in-domain} evaluation, where the training and evaluation sets originate from similar audio deepfake dataset sources, and \textit{cross-domain} evaluation, where the training and evaluation sets come from different dataset sources, even \textit{with limited labeled data?} \item \textbf{RQ2}: Do the three combinations of graph augmentations contribute significantly to SIGNL's performance? \item \textbf{RQ3}: What is the impact of each module in SIGNL on improving audio deepfake detection? \item \textbf{RQ4}: How does SIGNL's performance vary with different settings of key parameters? \end{itemize}
+In this section, we comprehensively evaluate SIGNL to answer four key research questions related to detection performance, graph augmentation effectiveness, model design, and hyperparameter robustness. \begin{itemize} \item \textbf{RQ1}: Can SIGNL outperform existing baselines in both \textit{in-domain} evaluation, where the training and evaluation sets originate from similar audio deepfake dataset sources, and \textit{cross-domain} evaluation, where the training and evaluation sets come from different dataset sources, even \textit{with limited labeled data?} \item \textbf{RQ2}: Do the three combinations of graph augmentations contribute significantly to SIGNL's performance? \item \textbf{RQ3}: What is the impact of each module in SIGNL on improving audio deepfake detection? \item \textbf{RQ4}: How does SIGNL's performance vary with different settings of key parameters? \end{itemize}